dataRJ/CleaningDataProject/README.md

 The source data files do not have header rows with descriptions of the data so it is necessary to get the feature names and add this information to our data set.
 To do this the feature names from requirement 2 were retained and used here to add to the data frame as colnames for the associated columns of data in the data frame.
 This vector of labels was simply augmented with the known values of Activity and Subject to account for the way that the data was merged together.

-## Final updates and returned data

-Finally in order to make reviewing the data easier the Activity and Subject columns were updated to be the first two columns of the returned data and the tidy Data set is returned.

-## generate_Means.R
+## independent tidy data set with the average of each variable for each activity and each subject

-This function will take the tidy Data set provided by the run_Analysis function and will generate a set of mean values for all numeric features grouped by both the Activity and Subject.
-This resulting data set will now have one set of observations for each combination.
+Finally in order to generate a tidy Data set mean values for all numeric features are calculated grouped by both the Activity and Subject.
+This resulting data set will now have one set of observations for each possible combination of Activity and Subject.

+This final dataset is then returned.